-The Hot stack connects to the top of the cyclone to the stainless steel "Stack Hat" which is provided with the roaster.
-From this stack hat, you can attach to the customer supplied stack by welding, clamping, screwing, riveting and caulking.
+The Hot stack connects to the top of the cyclone to the "Stack Hat" which is provided with the roaster.
+From this stack hat, you can attach to the customer supplied stack by welding, clamping, screwing, and riveting.
 The best connection is with a V-Band.
 No amount of leakage is acceptable.

-The stack must be supported above and not by the roaster.
+The stack must be supported above and not resting on the roaster.
 Also, the effects of thermal expansion should be taken into account so that thermal growth does not put force on the roaster.